FlutterWay/rixa/README.md

 ### Common Issue Fixed - Back Button Problem on Mobile App

 If you run your application on a platform other than the web and use context.go(), Android&Ios back button or Navigator.pop() will not functions as wanted and go to the previous page.
-You can use goToPreviousPage instead of Navigator.pop().
-If you are using go() or goNamed() for navigation, add onWillPop to your scaffold then add this function.
+You can use context.goToPreviousPage instead of Navigator.pop().
+To fix the back button issue(Mobile/Desktop) add onWillPop to your scaffold then add this function.

 [Check the codes](#gotopreviouspage)